danbz/aesthetic-programming/source/7-VocableCode/Readme.md

     - You may speak on a certain part (phonetics) of the word or sentence.
 In other words, the word / sentence doesn’t need ot be fully prounced.
     - The first words “queer is” can be omitted.
     - Record your voice, and convert your voice file into wav file format.
 (The free software audicity could be considered to do the file conversion.)

 5. Add your voice/s and update the program with your own voice/s (update the JSON file and put your voice files under the voices folder).
 Refresh the program and see if you can hear your own voice in connection with other voices.

 6. Advanced: Try to change the presentation of the text, e.g. its color and the animated behavior of the text.

 7. Discuss the different critical and aesthetic aspects of queer code with others.

 ## 7.9 While()

 In high-level programming languages like javascript, the source code both sends instructions to machines as well as communicates to humans.
 In this way, writing source code involves the use of signs and symbols, both semantics and syntactics, and operates across both programming and so-called natural languages.
+Beyond the mentioned poetry, Lingdong Huang has developed the first programming language called wenyan-lang based on classical Chinese literature.
+In this way, programming language and syntax are not displayed in English, but in the form of ancient Chinese texts that utitlizes both traditional Chinese characters and classical Chinese grammer.[^wenyan] Using signs and symbols as well as combining formal logic and poetic expression are the starting points to understand the double logic of vocable code.

  We have also learnt from the previous chapter (Object Orientation) that abstraction is a fundamental concept to software development, which is different from machine operations, and thus puts focus on building abstractions as objects.
 The use of class/object structures (text as object instances), conditional structures, procedures and subroutines, such as the for-loop, are some of the ways to present and execute the source code.
 However, in the context of machine execution, those variable names - the semantic layer - are stripped away and this kind of human-readable information is avoided.
 This 'secondary notation' does not have any effect on the execution of the program apart from memory size but provides other potential uses.
 In this way, choosing meaningful identifier names is more for the purpose of expression and communication, and our example above demonstrates this purpose clearly.
 This is where we hear the voice of the programmer.

 Furthermore, in thinking about the importance of source code for understanding the operations of software, this only goes so far.
 It is important to recognise that source code does not show how a machine operates with physical memory (such as store, load, add and halt actions), and how it interacts with memory, how it translates symbolic actions into real addresses, and discloses operation sequences as low-level programming languages would do.
 To be specific in the case of *Vocable Code*, by showing the two interfaces side by side - the source code and what happens when it is executed - there is a discrepancy in that what you see is not literally how it operates.
 This could perhaps be understood in two ways, as follows.